Controlling Goos-H\"anchen shifts in phosphorene via barrier and well

-Fig. \ref{f6} shows the transmission probability, GH shift, and phase shift dependence on the incident angle $\phi$, for $V=2$ eV, $V_2=0$, $q_2=1/3$, $E=1.5$ eV and for different values of $d=1$ (green), $2$ (blue), and $3$ (red).
-From Fig. \ref{f61}, we see that the maximum transmission occurs at normal incidence and increases with decreasing values of $d$, while it vanishes beyond some critical value of $\phi$.
-The transmission is symmetrical with respect to $\phi=0$, as you can see.
-From Fig. \ref{f62}, we see that both the magnitude and sign of GH shift can be altered by increasing the barrier width $d$.
-In Fig. \ref{f63}, we see the oscillatory and symmetric behavior of the transmission phase as a function of $\phi$.
-This oscillatory behavior is mostly concentrated close to $\phi = \pm \pi/4 $, with a wide plateau in between, whose magnitude increases with the width of the barrier $d$.
+Fig. \ref{f6} shows the transmission, the GH shifts, and the phase shift as a function of the incident angle $\phi$, for $V=2$ eV, $V_2=0$, $q_2=1/3$, $E=1.5$ eV, and for different values of $d=1$ (green), $2$ (blue), and $3$ (red).
+From Fig. \ref{f61} we see that the maximum transmission occurs at normal incidence and increases with decreasing values of $d$, while it vanishes beyond some critical value of $\phi$.
+The transmission is symmetric with respect to $\phi=0$, as can be seen.
+From Fig. \ref{f62} we see that both the magnitude and the sign of the GH shifts can be changed by increasing the barrier width $d$.
+In Fig. \ref{f63} we see the oscillatory and symmetric behavior of the transmission phase as a function of $\phi$.
+This oscillatory behavior is mostly concentrated near $\phi = \pm \pi/4 $, with a broad plateau in between whose magnitude increases with the barrier width $d$.